Developing a Gestational Diabetes App Like Malama Health: Features & Case Study

-Did you know that around 1 in 6 births is impacted by high blood sugar during pregnancy?
+1 in 6 births is impacted by high blood sugar during pregnancy?

-That’s a big number!
+That’s a huge number!

 Each case of gestational diabetes mellitus (GDM) can cost about $6,000 a year.